Common

 MANILA, Philippines – Ice raining down on the streets of Makati?
 On Wednesday, September 17, it did.
 People reported ice pellets raining down on parts of the city late Wednesday afternoon, spurring a flurry of online activity on the rare weather event.

-READ ALSO: Who is the lady in the end credits of Black Widow?
+READ ALSO: Who is the antagonist in The Devil Judge?

 What is the average diameter of a hail grain?